jamesturk/DataForGood-chicago/README.md

 https://github.com/uchicago-capp-30320/DataForGood-chicago/assets/111541644/a33990ea-e6b5-41ce-9cfc-2fbec722497b

+#### Tables and Visualizations

 After the page loads, scroll down to see the main data table.
-The table consists of the indicator values for each of the selected geographic areas for each of the selected years.
+The table consists of the indicator values for the selected geographic areas and years.

 To download the data, select "Download as Excel" or "Download as CSV".